What's the Sperrins judicial review and how's it opposing extraction?

 Its core elements are:

-a) The need for environmental protection;
+a) The need for environmental protection

-b) the presence of threat or risk of serious damage;
+b) The presence of threat or risk of serious damage

 Our concern is that the number of extractive activities already underway (both recorded and unrecorded), coupled with decades of mineral prospecting, will turn these Special Areas of Conservation and Areas of Outstanding Natural Beauty into Swiss cheese.

-Secondly, we have also argued that the consultation process failed to provide adequate information to the public, which is needed to enable them to make informed representations on the mineral prospecting licence applications submitted by Flintridge Resources Ltd and Dalradian Gold Ltd. We believe that the lack of transparency in the process, the secrecy surrounding the licences, the redacting of work programmes, the lack of adequate environmental assessment is unacceptable.
+Secondly, we've also argued that the consultation process failed to provide adequate information to the public, which is needed to enable them to make informed representations on the MPL applications submitted by Flintridge Resources Ltd and Dalradian Gold Ltd. We believe that the lack of transparency in the process, the secrecy surrounding the licences, the redacting of work programmes and the lack of adequate environmental assessment is unacceptable.

-What is next for the Sperrins judicial review?
+What's next for the Sperrins judicial review?

-The Department for the Economy and the two companies who were granted licenses resist the judicial review brought by Derry City and Strabane District Council and, by extension, the intervention made by Friends of the Earth.
+The Department for the Economy and the 2 companies that were granted licences resist the judicial review brought by Derry City and Strabane District Council and, by extension, the intervention made by Friends of the Earth.
+The case will be heard in early April.